 Many children start refusing vegetables as toddlers.
 It’s partly the taste.
 “Most vegetables are not as innately pleasing to the human palate as many of the modern processed alternatives which have been designed to be very appealing,” says Jane Wardle, Professor of Clinical Psychology at University College London’s Department of Epidemiology and Public Health.
 “Many are an ‘acquired taste’ – you can get to like them but it takes time.
 Few of us look back fondly on our first sprout.”

-Sprouts get a hard time of things And of course there are plenty of ways of encouraging a child to try pea, beans, leaves and roots so that they acquire new tastes.
+And of course there are plenty of ways of encouraging a child to try pea, beans, leaves and roots so that they acquire new tastes.
 “Offer a vegetable and recognise that it may take many repetitions to persuade a child to sample something new” suggests clinical psychologist Edward Abramson PhD, Professor Emeritus at California State University.

 “Start with a tiny taste – a piece smaller than a finger nail – and offer a sticker reward for tasting” advises Wardle who recommends the Tiny Tastes game.